AlignmentResearch/go_attack/configs/examples/README.md

 trained models against some fixed KataGo network instead of against curriculum victim models.

-The ViT is trained and exported as PyTorch model, so
+The ViT model is trained and exported as a PyTorch model, so
 * training needs the extra flag `--use-pytorch` before its positional arguments.
   You will also need to specify the model architecture with the flag `--model-kind vitp2b4c384` (`vitp2b4c384` is a 4-block ViT; see